-There have been several games changing partnerships in the history of Indian cricket.
+There have been several game-changing partnerships in the history of Indian cricket.
 Many of these partnerships have helped India win matches that are cherished even today.

-Today, we shall be taking a look at the top 5 highest partnerships for India in Test cricket.
+In this article, we’ll look at the top 10 highest partnerships for India in Test cricket.

 Highest Partnerships for India in Test Cricket